I have two young children, one is four and the other one will be turning three in about one month, and whenever I can, I bring them to Rome.

 It’s a nice space and my daughter loved to have the freedom to climb the soft blocks available without fear of hurting herself.
 After all the time spent either on the stroller or on dada’s shoulders, it was great for her to be able to stretch her legs (and for me not to have to worry about bits of dirt she may collect from the park!).

 This area is just beside the entrance of the museum and has a handy stroller ‘parking’ nearby as well as toilets.
 The bathrooms have baby changing facilities, which are another nice thing after days spending looking for the (non – existent) baby changing facilities in Rome’s restaurants.

 Explora Rome: museum main area

-The best thing?
-The kids can operate them all, while at the same time having the thrill of climbing over a firemen truck!
+Kids can operate them all, and some of them come with the added bonus of being fitted over a fire truck that you can climb onto!
 The kids LOVED it and I even learned something: I had no idea what a shishi odoshi fountain was until then, let alone how it operates.
 Now, I do 🙂

 You can see how Archimedes screw works with pebbles and wheels.
 It is indeed a pretty impressive machine:

 Walking further into the museum, you find a vegetable patch, where kids can learn about planting and harvesting.